 When popular boy Takumi Usui finds out the truth, he keeps it to himself.
 Usui is intrigued by Misaki and the two soon fall in love.

 The story continues to twist and turn from here, so I won’t say anything more, but it does continue to throw a few surprising curveballs.
 They’re dramatic, sure, but also mature and have a lot of social commentary wrapped up in them.
 Maid Sama! is another classic romance manga, the reputation of which continues to this day.

 Ouran High School Host Club by Bisco Hatori

 Like the modern Kaguya-sama, the classic Ouran High School Host Club (Ōran Kōkō Hosuto Kurabu) is a shoujo manga that leans hard on comedy to satirise the tropes and themes of the shoujo genre.
 In the vein of Shakespearean comedy, Ouran High School Host Club centres around a case of mistaken gender identity.

 Haruhi is a student of the titulaer Ouran High School.
 One day, while looking for a place to study, she stumbles upon the unofficial clubroom of the Host Club.

 The Host Club is a small group of boys who play host to female clients by entertaining them with tea and cakes.
 At first, after breaking something valuable, Haruhi has to work off her debt as the club’s errand boy, before eventually becoming a fully-fledged host herself.

+Haruhi’s appearance causes the host boys to mistake her for a boy and, even after the truth comes out, they still want her as a host for her natural ability to charm and entertain the girls of the school.
 It’s a strange story and, as I said, one that will strike a chord with fans of Shakespeare’s comedies.
 But this is a series that has endured for years and will go on being a firm favourite of many shoujo manga fans.